GarveyJLi/power_outage_data_exploration/README.md

 Is the distribution of outages across U.S. climate regions the same in both winter and summer?

 This EDA project is based on data collected on [major power outage events](https://www.sciencedirect.com/science/article/pii/S2352340918307182#t0005) that occurred in the United States.
-Each row of data contains information relevant to our question such such as outage times (month, start date), location (U.S. climate regions, climate of location), and what caused the outage (categories such as severe weather, intentional attack, and details about the categories)
+Each row of data contains information relevant to our question such such as outage times (month, start date, start time), location (U.S. climate regions, climate of location), and what caused the outage (categories such as severe weather, intentional attack, and a column with some more specific details about the categories)

 ## Cleaning and EDA